AWARE: Audio Watermarking with Adversarial Resistance to Edits: Introduction

 The advent of modern generative AI has precipitated a renaissance in digital audio watermarking.
 High-fidelity synthesis models such as: GANs \cite{bigvgan} and diffusion models \cite{audioldm} enable convincing audio and audiovisual “deepfakes” at scale.
 The risks span reputational harm, fraud, misinformation, and weakened evidence reliability.
 In response, watermarking has re-emerged as a practical mechanism to label both synthetic and authentic content to support provenance, traceability, and downstream moderation.
 Accordingly, policy frameworks increasingly cite watermarking among key techniques for AI transparency and content provenance \cite{eu_ai_act}.

 Concurrently, the community has begun to “fight fire with fire,” developing end-to-end deep learning (DL) audio watermarking systems.
+These methods have substantially improved robustness to many standard signal processing distortions and alleviated several long-standing limitations of classical watermarking.
 Leading this line of research, RobustDNN \cite{robustdnn} defined the basic blueprint, after which WavMark \cite{wavmark} and AudioSeal \cite{audioseal} introduced meaningful improvements.
 Nevertheless, contemporary benchmark studies still indicate unresolved limitations, with a clear room for progress \cite{benchmark, audiomarkbench}.

-Critically, watermark decoding for audio under temporal cuts remains underexplored, aside from zero-bit approaches \cite{desynhDNN} that have limited practical scope.
-Unlike images, where spatial cropping typically retains substantial context, audio pipelines frequently yield spliced content: selective cuts, concatenation of short segments from different sources, or montage-like edits.
-Such edits can sound natural to human listeners, yet disrupt global synchronization and erase large portions of the embedded message.
-Practical deployments therefore require watermarking that survives cuts and splicing.
-Meanwhile, high-fidelity voice cloning introduces a new problem that challenges established provenance mechanisms.

-A general trend in deep learning has been to port high-performing architectures from other domains, most notably computer vision, by “stacking layers” from CNN/Transformer backbones.
-This pattern has also influenced DL-based audio watermarking.
-Classic signal-processing–driven designs, by contrast, were intentionally constrained: each design choice (domain selection, embedding operator, synchronization mechanism, detection statistic) was motivated by the signal model and anticipated threat model.

-While modern DL-based approaches have accelerated progress, they often overlook the unique nature of watermark detection in audio.
-Watermark detection differs fundamentally from object/keyword detection or semantic classification.
-The target is not a semantic entity localized in space or time.
-It is a weak, distributed pattern, encoding bits that must be sequence-consistent under time-warping and cutting.
-The decoder must aggregate evidence over time, maintain or recover alignment, and ultimately produce a bitstream (with reliability scores).

-To address these gaps, this paper introduces AWARE (\textbf{A}udio \textbf{W}atermarking with \textbf{A}dversarial \textbf{R}esistance to \textbf{E}dits): an adversarial watermarking procedure "aware" of auditory perception and audio signal structure.
-It employs an adversarial embedding procedure under a level-proportional perceptual budget and a time–order–agnostic detector with a Bitwise Readout Head that aggregates temporal evidence into per-bit scores.
-Comprehensive experiments show high perceptual quality and intelligibility with consistently low BER under diverse edits, often surpassing state-of-the-art baselines and yielding a more stable BER profile across conditions, including desynchronization and temporal cuts.
+Watermark decoding for audio under temporal cuts and splicing remains underexplored, aside from zero-bit approaches \cite{desynhDNN} that have limited practical scope.
+The effects of transmission over the Web are also insufficiently studied, despite their practical importance, as such transmission typically introduces a compound set of distortions whose joint impact on watermark detection can be more severe than that of the individual degradations alone \cite{robustdnn}.